amithkm/trafficlogs/README.md

 # trafficlogs
 How to analyse traffic logs from artifactory and Xray

-**What is the data usage as per the traffic logs located in current directory **
+**What is the total data usage as per the traffic logs located in current directory **